Selsion/DSPMods/DSPOptimizations/README.md

 	- `layerId` should be an integer between 1 and 10 corresponding to the ID of the sphere layer you wish to delete
 - `-resetAllSpheresAndSwarms`
 	- instantly deletes all dyson spheres and swarms for all stars.
 No sails will be released
+	- if you have the dyson editor open while running this command, reopen it to see the changes

 ## Installation
 This mod has a [Thunderstore release](https://dsp.thunderstore.io/package/Selsion/DSPOptimizations/).
 It's recommended that you install it with [r2modman](https://dsp.thunderstore.io/package/ebkr/r2modman/) or another mod manager.